RateCity.com.au

 3. Costs

-Generally, industry super funds charge lower costs and fees than retail super funds, because they don't operate with a profit motive and profits are ploughed back into the fund.
-Industry super funds don't pay commission to financial advisors, enabling them to keep costs under control.
+All super funds charge fees, which can affect your retirement outcomes.
+Generally, industry super funds charge lower fees than retail super funds, because they don't operate with a profit motive.
+Industry super funds also don't pay commissions to financial advisors, which can help them keep member costs under control.

-Both industry and retail super funds offer MySuper Accounts that have basic features and lower fees.
+Both industry and retail super funds offer MySuper Accounts that offer basic features and charge lower fees.

 4. Membership criteria

-You can invest in any retail super fund of your choice.
-When it comes to industry super funds, the larger ones are open to everyone.
-However, some of the smaller industry super funds may only be offered to people employed in that industry.
-For example, the HESTA fund is only for people who work in health and community services.
+You can invest in any retail super fund of your choice, and many industry super funds are open to everyone.
+However, some industry super funds are only open to people employed in that industry.

 5. Investment options